AlexJakemanProximity/project-4/README.md

 Mobile (iOS and Android):
 - Safari (iOS)
 - Google Chrome (Android)
+To confirm, I only tested as low as 380px on mobile, since this is the lowest a generic device goes.

 ### Automated Testing
 Automated testing involves using tools and scripts to test the application automatically.
 This can include unit tests, integration tests, and end-to-end tests.
 Automated testing is beneficial for catching regressions and ensuring that the application functions as expected after code changes.